 Tech leads the all-time series against the Horned Frogs, which has only recently become an active rivalry with TCU’s introduction to the Big 12.
 The series has been heavily dominated by the Red Raiders, winning 10 of the last 13 while losing only one game at Jones AT&T Stadium.

 Texas Tech in the College Football Playoff and Bowl Games

 Since joining the conference in 1996 the Red Raiders were the only Big 12 School to obtain winning seasons every year until 2011 when the streak ended.
-Texas Tech has played in an astounding amount of post-season bowl games and won about a dozen of those contests.
+Texas Tech has played in an astounding amount of post-season bowl games and won over a dozen of those contests.
 Ticketcity offers tickets to all college football bowl games and the Big 12 Conference Championship Game.